-A. The cost of the two day development programme is £795 + vat per delegate.
-If on completion of the two day development programme the Service Champion registers to gain the SFEDI Level 5 Certificate in Understanding and Participating in the matrix Standard Assessment Process and Practice,an additional fee of £525 + vat will be charged to cover assessment, quality assurance and certification fees.
+A. The cost of the two-day development programme is £425 + vat per delegate.
+If on completion of the two-day development programme the Service Champion registers to gain the SFEDI Level 5 Certificate in Participating in Assessment of Organisational Standards, an additional fee of £525 + vat will be charged to cover assessment, quality assurance and certification fees.

-If you wish to train 6 or more Service Champions then we can provide you a quote for an in-house programme – please just contact emqc.
+If you wish to train 6 or more Service Champions then we can provide you with a quote for an in-house programme – please just contact Assessment Services.

-Q. If we only want to train just one or two Service Champions are emqc running open programmes during 2015?
+Q. If we only want to train just one or two Service Champions is Assessment Services Ltd running open programmes during 2017?

 Q. What decisions does the organisation need to make before training someone to become a Service Champion?

-A. There are a number of key decisions for the organisation include thinking through:
+A. There are some key decisions for the organisation include thinking through: